cfpb/capital-framework/packages/cf-icons/usage.md

-The cf-icon component provides SVG icons for Capital Framework.
+The cf-icon component provides
+Scalable Vector Graphics (SVG) icons for Capital Framework.
 This component can be used by itself, but is designed to work with Capital Framework.

 ## Table of contents